Why F-16 jets can’t come soon enough for Ukraine | KRDO

 Ukrainian radar systems provide some warning, coupled with the brief and ominous roar of an incoming missile.
 But the eventual target is often obliterated without notice.

 So when Ukraine says it urgently needs F-16s, it is because Ukrainian troops are dying daily because of Russian air superiority.
-Despite Western promises, even the training is yet to begin with Ukraine saying that they don’t expect to receive jets until next year.
+Despite Western promises, even the training is yet to begin.
+On Friday, Ukraine welcomed the news that the US approved the transfer of F-16s when training is complete.
+But it remains the case that Ukraine is unlikely to receive jets until next year.

 Armchair critics of the slow pace of Ukraine’s counteroffensive seem to have conjured a superhuman Ukraine, capable of overturning any basic military precepts, based on the collapse of Russian positions in Kyiv’s lightning advances on Kharkiv and Kherson last year.
 They now expect an army that was almost written off 18 months ago, to now be able to achieve a feat no NATO army would even attempt.